Notes on the Geography of Mexico: Guanajuato

 We're back to the Cerro del Cubilete.
 Up top, at 8,900 feet, the shrine of Cristo Rey was erected in 1944 in a statement of victory over the anticlerical forces that after 1920 had attempted to eradicate the Church.
 Mechanized harvesting?
 Not yet, not here.

 Alexander von Humboldt, who lived in one of those houses for a month about 20 years earlier, wrote that "the house of Colonel Don Diego Rul, who is one of the proprietors of the mine of Valenciana, would be an ornament to the finest streets of Paris and Naples."
-(Political Essay on the Kimgdom of New Spain, vol. 3, p.
+(Political Essay on the Kingdom of New Spain, vol. 3, p.
 171)

-The Basilica Colegiata de Nuestra Senora was a parish church from 1696 until elevated in 1957.
+The Basilica Colegiata de Nuestra Senora was a parish church from 1696 until 1957.
 The bell tower was added in the 19th century and paid for by a mine owner.
 The color?
 You'll have to ask somebody else.

 The altar is another 19th-century addition, along with the lights.
 Guanajuato had electricity by 1903, thanks to American investors looking for a better way to run the mines, by then nearly abandoned.
 For the water to spin the turbines, the Guanajuato Power and Electric Company went a hundred miles southwest to the Duero River at Zamora.